matteobolner/metabolomics_missing_data_imputation/README.md

 - `-d, --data`: Input file containing the metabolomics data (required)
 - `-c, --chemical_annotation`: Input file containing the metabolite chemical annotation (required)
 - `-o, --output`: Path to the file where the imputed datasets will be saved in TSV format (required)
 - `-r, --remove_missing_over_threshold`: Percentage of missing values under which metabolites will be discarded.
-For example, `-r 0.3` will discard metabolites with more than 30% of values missing.
+For example, `-r 0.25` will discard metabolites with more than 25% of values missing.
 Default value is 0.25.
+- `-u, --remove_outliers`: Threshold over which the individual metabolite values will be considered an outlier, and replaced with NA.
+The outlier is computed with regards to the whole column.
+- `-l, --missing_outlier_stats`: (Optional) Path to a file where statistics about missing values and outliers per metabolite will be saved.
 - `-t, --imputed_only`: (Optional) Path to save only the imputed values (for testing purposes)
 - `-s, --seed`: Random seed for MICE imputation (default: 42)
 - `-m, --method`: Imputation method for MICE (default: "pmm")
 - `-n, --number_imputations`: Number of imputed datasets to generate (default: 5)
 - `-a, --additional_predictors`: Comma-separated list of additional non-metabolite columns to use as predictors

 ### Example Command

 ```
-Rscript impute.R -d input_data.csv -c chemical_annotation.csv -o imputed_output.tsv -s 123 -m pmm -n 5 -r 0.25 -a sex,weight
+Rscript impute.R -d input_data.csv -c chemical_annotation.csv -o imputed_output.tsv -s 42 -m pmm -n 5 -r 0.25 -u 1.5 -a sex,weight -l stats.tsv
 ```

 ## Output